 Arches National Park Weather

 Southeastern Utah is part of the Colorado Plateau, so it is a high desert region that experiences wide temperature fluctuations, sometimes over 40 degrees in a single day.
 You need to be prepared for temperature differences.
 Elevations at Arches range from 3,960 feet along the Colorado River to 5,653-foot Elephant Butte, the park’s high point.
 Below, we’ve compiled charts with the lowest and highest average temperatures in Arches National Park.
 Moreover, we have also prepared an average number of precipitation for each month.

 Best Time To Visit Arches National Park

 - Spring brings warm, pleasant days and cool evenings.

 Autumn brings amazing deep, rich colors, not just to the trees, but also the red rocks.

 In the summer, temperatures can exceed even 100º degrees, which can make your trip a little bit challenging.
 So if you plan to go during summer, be prepared for the heat.
-But summer monsoon season brings storm, which often cause flash floods, too.
+But summer monsoon season brings storms, which often causes flash floods, too.

-Winters are cold, with highs averaging 30º to 50º F, and lows averaging 0º to 20º F. However Arches during the winter is also beautiful, there are fewer people, and you can enjoy the place, too.
+Winters are cold, with highs averaging 30º to 50º F, and lows averaging 0º to 20º F. However Arches during the winter are also beautiful, there are fewer people, and you can enjoy the place, too.